About the Choose Kindness Foundation

 These resources are based on material derived from the Harvard Business Review and the National Chamber of Commerce Foundation’s Kindness Campaign.

 Social services.
-The Foundation will award grants to organizations to provide at-risk youth and adults opportunities to earn between $250 and $350 each for reading, completing the exercises, and participating in a series of group-facilitated discussions based on one of these two publications: Lasting Happiness: A Guide for Teens and Young Adults and How Love Wins for adults.
+The Foundation will award service contracts to organizations to provide at-risk youth and adults opportunities to participate in a series of group-facilitated discussions based on one of these two publications: Lasting Happiness: A Guide for Teens and Young Adults and How Love Wins for adults.
 The books teach how to establish and maintain close and caring relationships by building kind habits, addressing unkind habits, and being mindful.
 Finally, the books emphasize how to overcome our biases against ‘out groups’ by reaching out to them with kindness.
-Costs that are permitted under the grant include payments to facilitators, participants, and recruiters, and an administrative fee for organizations.
+Costs that are permitted under the service contract include payments to facilitators, reimbursement for participant incentives and supplies, as well as an administrative fee for the contracted organization.

 Public Safety.
 The Foundation will award grants to prisons to support inmate facilitators who will teach mindful kindness to groups of adults in prison using the book How Love Wins, along with the facilitator’s guide.
 As noted above, the book teaches adults how to establish and maintain close, caring relationships by building kind habits, being mindful, and addressing unkind habits.
 The book also focuses on reaching out with kindness to those who are in need.